stat4701/edav/_posts/2015-03-25-hafiz-weather-1.md

 ### Recap

 Many weather websites have confusing navigation and suffers from graphics overload.
 Two standout/interesting sites from  visualization point are:
-   * Google search weathe.
+* Google search weather
 * Forecast.io

 Apps are a wild bunch.
 They generall suffer from color and text overload.
 Very few apps attempt timeseries plots.
 Maybe people are conditioned to seeing weather in that way and maybe that's also the best way, I am not sure.
-Standouts
+Standouts are:
 * Weather Underground
 * Dark Sky

 ### An experiment

 Here is an attempt to create a weather time series that blends a data-centric view and qualitative information.
 It's a static image mock up.
 I started from a Weather Underground chart and gradually added and removed elements.
-I am not sure if I can make the whole thing an R charting package.
-So, image mock up seemed like a good idea.
+I didn't want to spend a lot of time on figuring out a charting package and instead wanted to focus on the visualization.
+So, image mock up with paint/gimp seemed like a good idea.

-Key ideas:

-* Time-series plot for data-friendly audience
+Here is how it was built:

+* Started with Weather Underground time series plot: Temperature line, night and day shades, Midnight line
-* Shows explicity values for highs and lows
+* Added explicitly values for highs and lows
-* Night and day shades
-* Midnight lines
-* A strip at the botton that shows night, cloud cover and rain and sun with semantic correctness
+* Removed lines to make the plot lighter.
+I think more lines and shaeds can be removed.
+* Added a "weather strip" that shows cloud cover and rain and sun.
+I used the real probabilities from the Weather Underground cloud and precipitation forecasts and rounded them up to remove visual noise.
+I also tried to be semantically consistent with colors.
+The weather strip can accommodate weather events like snow or storms using colors and textures.
-* Descriptive text at the bottom that maches the strip.
+* Added descriptive text at the bottom.
+It is consistent with the forecast strip and provides a quick radio/TV weatherman style narrative.
-* A "bottom" line in case you are in a hurry.
+* Added a one sentence summary.
+It could as well go to the top.

 <img src="{{site.baseurl}}/assets/aha2140/weather/exp1.png">

-Please send me feedback!
-And if you have an idea on what R package and JS library would be best to implement it with please let me know!
+As for implementing this, I looked around and I couldn't find a library/package that would be an automatic fit.
+The line plot is easy with many of them but few of them support the area shading to show the nights.
+The "weather strip" is even harder.
+I considered using a bar chart with one hour wide bars and same height where colors are set by weather type.
+It didn't look good so I stopped pursuing it.
+Please let me know if you can think of an easy way to implement it.